 Check Your BP Regularly at Home

-When diagnosed with hypertension your doctor will wish to monitor your blood pressure on a regular basis, the frequency based on the severity of your case.
+When diagnosed with hypertension, your doctor will wish to monitor your blood pressure on a regular basis; the frequency will be determined based on the severity of your case.

 But you can also monitor progress at home, in between visits to the clinic, using a monitor you can purchase from the pharmacy or online.
 Many folks do this because it gives them a greater sense of security.